Dark-Gran/KarmaAppetite/README.md

 The original mod was created by Pirate-Rob and I have merely built upon his work.
 Crafting is now done only by using the Q key (C removed).
 The Slugcat must also stand still and attempt the craft for a few seconds before getting a result (even when the recipe does not work).
 Creation of items usually has a price up to 1 full food point (until higher Karmas are reached), crafting is therefore recommended near a food source.
-As far as canon goes, the recipes are suprisingly lore-friendly, however I would consider all "crafted plants" to be artifical substitutes.
+As far as canon goes, the recipes are surprisingly lore-friendly, however I would consider all "crafted plants" to be artifical substitutes.
 Usually the difference in using creation in comparison to reverse-engineering is in how many items the Slugcat is holding, however there are exceptions.
 Some of the recipes:
 - Spear = Debris + Debris